humanmade/altis-cloud/docs/log-shipping.md

 ## KMS Key Support

+S3 buckets have secure default encryption enabled by default.
+Custom KMS keys are only required for environments with strict compliance requirements that need their own key management.

-If your S3 bucket enforces server-side encryption with AWS KMS, you can provide your own KMS key for enhanced security.
+If your S3 bucket enforces server-side encryption with AWS KMS, you can provide your own KMS key for enhanced security and control.

 If you want to enforce KMS encryption on all objects in your bucket: